b4gh33r4/ELKDetectionSetupAssistant/README.md

 ## More

-The script enables a demo `Logstash` pipeline to parse and ingest contents sent by `Beats` data shippers.
+The script enables an authenticated demo `Logstash` pipeline to parse and ingest contents sent by `Beats` data shippers.

 ## Requirements